 - What are privacy coins?

-Privacy coins are cryptocurrencies that have been designed to cloak transaction information and maintain user privacy.
+Privacy coins are cryptocurrencies designed to cloak transaction information and maintain user privacy.

 - Why do privacy coins matter?

-They offer infinitely better financial privacy that keeps users away from any form of surveillance and allows them to execute confidential transactions.
+They offer infinitely better financial privacy, keeping users from surveillance and allowing them to execute confidential transactions.

 - How does Monero differ from Zcash and Dash?

 Monero implements ring signatures, while Zcash utilizes zero-knowledge proofs known as zk-SNARKs.
-Dash offers an elective PrivateSend through the process of coin-mixing.
+Dash offers an elective PrivateSend through coin mixing.

 - Which of the following is considered the most private of the privacy coins?